ChainAgnostic/namespaces/polkadot/caip2.md

 ### Resolution Method

+There is no index or registry that maps genesis hashes to networks, and defining such a mechanism for doing so is out of the scope for this specification.
+This specification assumes that consumers of this class of CAIP-2 identifiers are able to properly resolve them to the appropriate network.
+This specification then defines how to verify that a given RPC node, reachable via a regular URL, belongs to a given Polkadot network.

-To resolve a blockchain reference for the Polkadot namespace, make a JSON-RPC request to the blockchain node with method `chain_getBlockHash`, for example:
+Given the URL of a Polkadot network RPC node, make a JSON-RPC request to the node with method `chain_getBlockHash`, for example:

 ```jsonc
 // Request